thelogbox/thelogbox.github.com/_posts/2013-10-24-java-coding-process.md

 - java
 ---

 Java source files are unicode text files.
 They have a *.java* extension on their file names.
-Y